kr-g/gitonic/README.md

     ~/gitonic/bin/gitonic

-it is recommented to create an alias in `.bash_aliases`. add the following line at the end of `.bash_aliases`
+it is recommented to create some alias in `.bash_aliases`. add the following line at the end of `.bash_aliases`

     alias gitonic=~/gitonic/bin/gitonic

+    alias gtcd=~/gitonic/bin/gtcd
+    alias gtls=~/gitonic/bin/gtls

 ## other installation dependencies